CBSDLab/SD4DS_1-5/README.md

-# Running simulation studies on the HPC using Stella Simulator
+# Simulation studies on the HPC using Stella Simulator

  asdf
+# Exercises

+# 1. Cloning this repository in your user directory

+# 2. Testing access to Stella Simulator

+# 3.